doodymartin/jjProj/README.md

 The application will always create the data processing directories from the directory where the application is run from.

 The application processing directrories include the following:
--input (where ata input files should be placed for processing) -output (where output data files will be placed after processing) -processed (Where the imput files will be moved once processing is complete)
+--input (where ata input files should be placed for processing) --output (where output data files will be placed after processing) --processed (Where the imput files will be moved once processing is complete)

 Files placed in the output and processed directories will be named with a datestamp with the current date.